Nola tosses 7 scoreless in Phillies’ 6-2 win over Mets

 The Mets added C Francisco Alvarez and RHP Matthew Allan to their 60-man player pool and assigned them to their training site in Brooklyn, New York.
 Mets manager Luis Rojas said he wanted the players to stay sharp in case they were needed in big leagues.

-“If we feel that they can come and help the team win at some point, then definitely they can come and do it,” he said.
+“If we feel that they can come and help the team win at some point, then definitely they can come and do it,” Rojas said.

 TRAINER’S ROOM